 During a visit with my friend Carrie, she opened her refrigerator and showed me a jar of pickled red onions.
 She that the her daughter loves the things, so Carrie started making her own.
 Hmmm…that sounded good.
 Each year, I’d make refrigerator pickles.
 Pickled onions were something I could easily do.
 No water bath processing required!

 During that same visit, Carrie gave me a bag full of purple daikon radishes.
 At first, I wasn’t sure what to do with them.
 Then I decided to make a batch of homemade Do Chua, the carrots and radishes that go on a banh-mi sandwiches.
 Again, it was refrigerator pickling.
 And I loved it.

 There was only one problem.
 I had too much stuff.
 Two jars of red onions and three jars of Do Chua.
 If only there was a way to store these things without putting them in the refrigerator! 😉 (Yes, I know is usually a quick pickled item.
 I just made too much.
 But you get my point.)

-Thankfully Rebecca Lindamood’s Not Your Mama’s Canning Book magically showed up in my mailbox.
+Thankfully Rebecca Lindamood’s Not Your Mama’s Canning Book (affiliate link) magically showed up in my mailbox.
 (Her publisher kindly sent me a review copy.)

 I sat down, ate lunch, and flipped through the pages.
 It’s not a stretch to say that within minutes, I knew I wanted to make almost all of the recipes.